- Find a Detailer

 Although certification is somewhat costly and requires a sustained commitment, it has many benefits for detailers and their customers.
 CDs have not only demonstrated competency, but they have shown determination and commitment in completing the certification process.
 They are typically dedicated individuals who believe strongly in improving themselves and their profession.

 Phase I (the certification exams) consists of 10 exams, 10-20 questions each, in these subject areas: Equipment, Chemicals, Glass, Interior Detailing, Leather, Paint Correction & Protection, Wheels & Tires, Prep Wash/Wash Bay, Detailing Terminology, Safety & Compliance.
 You need at least an 80% or better to pass.
-Each candidate gets two free exam attempts.
+When you purchase your first attempt on an exam, you are provided a free 2nd attempt at the exam if you fail to achieve 80% or higher.
 Should you require a 3rd or any additional attempts, you may purchase an exam retake for $10.
 Once you submit the retake form and payment, you will receive the retake login.

 IDA Certification is processed on a weekly basis.
 Upon submission of your enrollment order, you will receive an email with instructions on how to access the online certification portal.